vineethapattapagalu/Face-Landmarks-Detection/README.md

 # Face-Landmarks-Detection
-Uses Convolution neural netwrok to detect 70 face landmarks using the microsoft dataset
+Uses Convolution neural network to detect 70 face landmarks using the microsoft dataset